+Note: BMI, Body Mass Index; SRH, Self-Reported Health; ADL, Activities of Daily Living;

+a: BMI= Weight/The square of the height(1);

+b: Abdominal obesity: Male waist circumference>=90cm; female waist circumference>=85cm(2);

+c: ADL disability: ADL disability was measured using the Katz Index, which consists of six items: bathing, dressing, toileting, indoor transferring, eating, and control of defecation and urination.
+Participants' responses to each question were categorized into three levels: 1. without assistance; 2. one part assistance; 3. more than one part assistance.
+Participants who chose 2 or 3 were considered to have a disability for that item.
+Whenever one of the six items was assessed as having a disability, the participant was recognized as having an ADL disability(3).

+Reference

-(1)(2)(3)1.
-Chen C, Lu FC.
+1. Chen C, Lu FC.
 The Guidelines for Prevention and Control of Overweight and Obesity in Chinese Adults.
 Biomedical and environmental sciences : BES (2004) 17 Suppl:1-36.
 Epub 2005/04/06.

 2. Zhang L, Wang Z, Wang X, Chen Z, Shao L, Tian Y, et al. Prevalence of Abdominal Obesity in China: Results from a Cross‐Sectional Study of Nearly Half a Million Participants.
 Obesity (2019) 27(11):1898-905. doi: 10.1002/oby.22620.